jbiason/blog/content/books/things-i-learnt/functional-programming/index.md

 tags = ["en-au", "books", "things i learnt", "functional programming"]
 +++

-At this point, you should at least have hard about how cool functional programming is.
+At this point, you should at least have heard about how cool functional programming is.
 There are a lot of concepts here, but at least the very basic ones you should keep in mind.